Network Working Group R. Raymond

 support multiple versions of the WebRTC API and increase the number

-still perform all the workarounds required for the current API even
+still perform all the workarounds required for the current API and

-any additional APIs until all browsers universally support the
+limit using any additional APIs until all browsers universally

-incremental improvements.
-This will likely slow innovation and
+support the incremental improvements.
+This will slow innovation and

 adoption of future improvements.

-This will likely create a situation where browser vendors cannot
+This will also create a situation where browser vendors cannot easily

-easily achieve compliance because they too must support the existing
+achieve compliance because they too must support the existing API and